travel germany

 Medieval Faires

-Twice a year the town of Wittenberg turns into a medieval village, with music, costumes, hearty medieval fare, plenty of wine and beer, and medieval dancing, juggling and processions.
+Twice a year the town of Wittenberg turns into a medieval village, with music, costumes, hearty peasant fare, plenty of wine and beer, and medieval dancing, juggling and processions.

 • The Reformations Fest is another Medieval Faire, with additional classical concerts, plays, seminars and special church services.
-This takes place for several days around October 31 every year.
+This takes place for several days around October 31 every year (the date the 95 Theses were nailed up).

 Map of Wittenberg